josevitoor/desafio-react-node/README.md

 After following the setup steps above, you can use the application as follows:

-1. AAccess the front-end at `http://localhost:3000` in your web browser.
+1. Access the front-end at `http://localhost:3000` in your web browser.

 ## API Documentation